Buddhist-style architecture at Vat Sensoukharam in Luang Prabang, Laos.

 Copious yellowish-gold-colored religious icons in a temple.
 In the post: Infinite Earth Art: Temples of Luang Prabang.

-Buddhas inside the Vat Sop Sickharam.
+Buddhas inside the Vat Sop Sickharam, Luang Prabang, Laos.

-If the doors to a temple are open, anyone to walk inside and pay their respects, gaze in awe and/or leave a small donation in a box.
-It is important to take your shoes off and wear clothes that cover the skin.
-In Lao culture, shoes are also taken off before entering a home.
-I have experienced the shoe removing custom in Japan, Norway and Thailand.
+It’s important to take your shoes off and wear clothes that cover the skin.
+In Lao culture, shoes are taken off before entering a home.
+I’ve experienced the shoe removing custom in Japan, Norway and Thailand.
 To me it is completely logical.
-I would be happy if the whole world adapted this cleaner attribute.
+I’d be happy if the whole world adopted this cleaner attribute.

 A very old piece of architecture in the temple's area.
 In the post: Infinite Earth Art: Temples of Luang Prabang.